 Now we´re taking a walk on the wild side out beyond the "normal" three basic layers or levels of clothing.
 Especially in cold weather, it´s extremely important to put on warm clothing quickly when your activity level drops, for example when taking a break during a hike or march.
 But, adding and then removing mid layers can be a real hassle, especially if you´re in a hurry.
 You might simply choose to freeze for a while instead of undressing your shell layer, adding some warm mid layers, and then doing the whole thing again in reverse after just a few minutes.
 So, what to do?

 In this type of situation we recommend looking into carrying some extra "overt" thermal shell layers, something you can just quickly throw on over all your regular clothing.
 These should be purpose-built and generously sized to function properly, trousers with full-length side zippers along the outside of the legs are just great!
 This layer should also be quick to get out of in a hurry.

 This layer is just temporary.
 Your regular clothing (base, mid and shell layers) stay unaffected whilst this layer is quickly thrown over them all for breaks and other moments of low activity.
 By doing this you save a lot of time and can make the best of those short breaks and focus on getting some rest.
 Simple and functional!

 Extra layer examples:

-- Warm/bleak and wet weather Särmä TST L6 Rain Anorak and Trousers and/or poncho.
+- Warm/bleak and wet weather Särmä TST L6 Rain Hardshell Jacket and Pants and/or poncho.

-- Cold/bleak and dry weather Särmä TST L5 Thermal Anorak, Jacket and Trousers or Thermal Cloak
+- Cold/bleak and dry weather Särmä TST L5 Thermal Anorak, Jacket and Pants or Thermal Cloak

-When the combined effects of weather, action and clothing is properly understood and used life is better!
-In warm weather you will get hot and sweaty, in cold weather you will freeze, but with proper clothing you can minimize the discomfort drastically.
+When the combined effects of weather, action and clothing are properly understood and used life is better!
+In warm weather you will get hot and sweaty, in cold weather you will freeze, but with proper clothing, you can minimize the discomfort drastically.
 And the more comfortable you are the better you can focus on the actual task at hand!